The Most Important Nutrient For Brain Health

 “Water is the most important nutrient,” Professor Millard-Stafford concluded.
 I have to agree.
 Without adequate water, no other brain health strategies or supplements will be effective.
 However, if you are keeping your water intake up, feel free to check out my book for even more ways to boost your brain.

-The Georgia Tech study was published in the Journal Medicine & Science in Sports & Exercise.https://www.wiseism.com/most-important-nutrient-brain-health/https://www.wiseism.com/wp-content/uploads/brain-health-1024x768.jpghttps://www.wiseism.com/wp-content/uploads/brain-health-150x150.jpgWise BodyWise Mindbrain,brain health,brainpower,concentration,focus,healthy body,mental clarity,nutrients,nutrition,thinking,wiseismIt covers 71 per cent of the Earths surface.
+The Georgia Tech study was published in the Journal Medicine & Science in Sports & Exercise.http://www.wiseism.com/most-important-nutrient-brain-health/http://www.wiseism.com/wp-content/uploads/brain-health-1024x768.jpghttp://www.wiseism.com/wp-content/uploads/brain-health-150x150.jpgWise BodyWise Mindbrain,brain health,brainpower,concentration,focus,healthy body,mental clarity,nutrients,nutrition,thinking,wiseismIt covers 71 per cent of the Earths surface.
 It makes up 73 per cent of the adult human brain.
 Without it, you would die within a number of weeks.
 And if you are deprived of just a small percentage of it, your body and brain begin to suffer....The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism